amazon-connect/amazon-connect-streams/Documentation.md

   // ...
 });
 ```
-Subscribes a callback that executes whenever the currently selected contact on the CCP changes.
+Subscribes a callback that starts whenever the currently selected contact on the CCP changes.
 The callback is called when the contact changes in the UI (i.e. via `click` events) or via `connect.core.viewContact()`.

 ### `connect.core.onAuthFail()`
 ```js
 connect.core.onAuthFail(function() { /* ... */ });
 ```
-Subscribes a callback that executes whenever authentication fails (e.g. SAML authentication).
+Subscribes a callback that starts whenever authentication fails (e.g. SAML authentication).

 ### `connect.core.onAccessDenied()`
 ```js
 connect.core.onAccessDenied(function() { /* ... */ });
 ```
-Subscribes a callback that executes whenever authorization fails (i.e. access denied).
+Subscribes a callback that starts whenever authorization fails (i.e. access denied).

 ### `connect.core.getWebSocketManager()`
 ```js